francescomari/monitoring-playground/README.md

 ## Sample application

-The sample application simulates a request rate of 1 request/s and exposes two metrics related to the simulated requests:
+The sample application pretends to continuously receive a certain amount of requests and exposes two metrics related to these requests:

 - `app_request_duration_seconds` - histogram - The duration of the requests, in
   seconds.